John J. Neimore

-John James Neimore (February 23, 1862 – March 9, 1912) was an African-American publisher and editor, who founded the California Eagle, the oldest African-American newspaper in the Western US.
+John James Neimore (February 23, 1862 – March 9, 1912) was a publisher and editor, who founded The California Eagle, the oldest African-American newspaper in the Western US.
 He appointed Charlotta Bass as his successor upon his death, making her one of the first African-American women to operate a newspaper.

 Publisher

 Shortly after arriving in California from Texas, Neimore founded an African American newspaper entitled, The Owl in 1879.
 The weekly newspaper was short-lived, but Neimore joined forces with newspapermen Thomas Pearson and William Sampson to work on The Weekly Observer.
 He eventually left the Observer to found another newspaper, The Advocate, where he used his Republican political influence to discuss the issues facing African-American livelihood, including race relations and politics.
-From 1892 to 1895, he published the "Southern California Guide."
-Soon after, he established "The Eagle."
+From 1892 to 1895, he published the Southern California Guide.
+Soon after, he established The Eagle.
 The California Publishing Bureau and Investment Company published "The Eagle" with Neimore as the president and John Wesley Coleman the acting secretary.
-In 1912, the newspaper would be renamed again to "California Eagle."
+In 1912, the newspaper was renamed the California Eagle.